 The Financial Technology Law Review: United Kingdom

-The UK is one of the world's leading centres for 'technology applied to financial services' (the Department for International Trade's definition of fintech),2 and the market has continued to grow year on year.
+The UK is one of the world's leading centres for fintech, 'a permanent, technological revolution that is changing the way we do finance',2 and the market has continued to grow year on year.
 It benefits from the UK's financial services regulatory regime, which is well established, and the supervision of that regime by the Financial Conduct Authority (FCA), which maintains a reputation as one of the gold-standard regulatory bodies worldwide.
-The trend in the UK over the past decade has been towards ever increasing regulation, and the current climate is no exception.

 There are no dedicated fintech tax incentives in the UK, but there are various features of the UK tax regime that make it attractive for fintech businesses.
-There are incentives for companies; for example, R&D incentives for both capital and revenue expenditure and the 'patent box' regime.3,4 Additionally, there are incentives for investors and management, including seed enterprise investment schemes, enterprise investment schemes, venture capital trust reliefs, entrepreneurs' relief, investors' relief and tax-advantaged share option arrangements.
+There are incentives for companies; for example, research and development (R&D) incentives for both capital and revenue expenditure and the 'patent box' regime.3 Additionally, there are incentives for investors and management, including seed enterprise investment schemes, enterprise investment schemes, venture capital trust relief, entrepreneurs' relief, investors' relief and tax-advantaged share option arrangements.

 The UK, like many other jurisdictions, is still addressing some of the transfer pricing and taxable presence problems arising out of fintech businesses.
 These depend on the value that is placed on a decentralised system, and new types of questions are likely to need to be answered as to what is required for a taxable presence in a country.
 The starting point for UK tax is to check whether there is a permanent establishment, and typically this will involve a physical presence.
 However, there are also anti-avoidance provisions designed to prevent an avoided permanent establishment or profit fragmentation, and in some cases the arrangements around a fintech business will need to be reviewed to see if there is a risk of triggering these provisions.
 In some cases, it will be harder to judge how these might apply to a global supply chain compared with a more traditional business.

 The UK left the European Union on 31 January 2020 (commonly referred to as Brexit).
-In December 2020, the UK and the EU agreed the UK-EU Trade and Co-operation Agreement (TCA).
+In December 2020, the UK and the EU agreed the UK–EU Trade and Cooperation Agreement (TCA).
 However, as far as financial services are concerned, this offers little more than would have been the case had the UK defaulted to World Trade Organization rules.
+Alongside the TCA, the UK and the EU published a Joint Declaration on Financial Services Regulatory Cooperation in which the parties committed to work towards a structured regulatory cooperation on financial services.
+However, although technical negotiations to create a memorandum of understanding concluded in March 2021, nothing has been formally agreed.
 Inevitably, therefore, the relationship between the UK and the EU as regards the financial services sector will continue to be a live issue over the coming years.

 i Licensing and marketing

-The list of regulated activities caught by the general prohibition is set out in the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO) and includes, pertinently, accepting deposits,7 issuing electronic money, effecting and carrying out contracts of insurance,8 advising on or arranging deals in investments,9 dealing in investments as agent or principal, providing credit information services and operating an electronic system in relation to lending.10 These are known as 'specified activities', and to be regulated activities must relate to certain specified investments also set out in the RAO.
-Specified investments include electronic money, contracts of insurance, shares, units in collective investment schemes, rights under a pension scheme and credit agreements.11 It does not matter whether services are offered digitally or in person; an entity carrying on the activities specified in the RAO by way of business in the UK12 will be carrying on a regulated activity for which it must be authorised or exempt.
+The list of regulated activities caught by the general prohibition is set out in the Financial Services and Markets Act 2000 (Regulated Activities) Order 2001 (RAO) and includes, pertinently, accepting deposits,6 issuing electronic money, effecting and carrying out contracts of insurance,7 advising on or arranging deals in investments,8 dealing in investments as agent or principal, providing credit information services and operating an electronic system in relation to lending.9 These are known as 'specified activities', and to be regulated activities must relate to certain specified investments also set out in the RAO.
+Specified investments include electronic money, contracts of insurance, shares, units in collective investment schemes, rights under a pension scheme and credit agreements.10 It does not matter whether services are offered digitally or in person; an entity carrying on the activities specified in the RAO by way of business in the United Kingdom11 will be carrying on a regulated activity for which it must be authorised or exempt.

-Where the activities of a business relate to the provision of payment services then the regime implemented in the Payment Services Regulations 2017 (PSR) will apply to the authorisation, registration and conduct of business obligations of those businesses.
+Where the activities of a business relate to the provision of payment services, the regime implemented in the Payment Services Regulations 2017 (PSRs) will apply to the authorisation, registration and conduct of business obligations of those businesses.
 These aspects are discussed in more detail in Section IV.